dmenne/breathtestcore/README.md

 * To test some of the functions with sample data or your own data, try the [online demo](https://apps.menne-biomed.de/breathtestshiny).
 * Issues can be reported [here](https://github.com/dmenne/breathtestcore/issues).

-This is a reboot of R package [dmenne/d13cbreath](https://github.com/dmenne/d13cbreath) which is partially obsolete.
+This is a reboot of R package [dmenne/d13cbreath](https://github.com/dmenne/d13cbreath) which is no longer maintained.

 ## What it does